dailystory/docs/articles/changelog/2021/january.md

 ## January 11, 2021
 * Use change event and not keyup in designer
 * Add support for Is contact new? condition
+* Add support for for double opt in management in preferences

 ## January 10, 2021
 * Convert events to use change vs keydown for right-click paste